nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-01-09-installing-windows-7/index.md

 resourceType: blog
 slug: installing-windows-7
 aliases:
   - /blog/installing-windows-7
 tags:
   - tools
-coverImage: nakedalm-logo-128-link-18-18.png
+preview: nakedalm-logo-128-link-18-18.png
 ---

 Installing Windows 7 is so similar to the Vista install it almost does not deserve a post on it, but as I did not do a Vista install post, and I am waiting for the install to complete, I though you should see, erm…. the nice new colours…